 For some students, customized learning won’t have any technology components.
 Others might combine traditional classroom experiences with online ones.
 Still others might rely on technology more heavily to meet their needs, strengths, and interests.

 The technology component doesn’t require students to sit in front a screen all day without interacting with people, either.
 In fact, customized learning requires arguably more interaction and contact with teachers than students may have had in a traditional classroom.

-Customized learning requires that teachers and students communicate and interact regularly through any combination of online courses, team activities, projects, or experiences which require students to engage and learn in meaningful ways.
+Customized learning requires that teachers and students communicate and interact regularly through any combination of online courses, projects, or experiences that require students to engage and learn in meaningful ways.